The James Webb Space Telescope (sometimes called JWST) is an orbiting infrared observatory that will

 - Observe the formation of stars from the first stages to the formation of planetary systems

-- Measure the physical and chemical properties of planetary systems and investigate the potential for life in those systems
+- Measure the physical and chemical properties of planetary systems, including our own Solar System, and investigate the potential for life in those systems

 - Near Infrared Camera (NIRCam)